awalsh128/cache-apt-pkgs-action/README.md

 ### Cache Limits

 A repository can have up to 5GB of caches.
 Once the 5GB limit is reached, older caches will be evicted based on when the cache was last accessed.
 Caches that are not accessed within the last week will also be evicted.
+To get more information on how to access and manage your actions's caches, see [GitHub Actions / Using workflows / Cache dependencies](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows#viewing-cache-entries).